What is LASIK?

 - Does my surgeon use the best and most up-to-date technology?

 These are the most important questions to have answered, and we have you covered each step of the way.

 - Dr. Duffey is one of the most trusted LASIK surgeons in the country and has taught vision correction to many surgeons throughout the U.S. and internationally.

-- With nearly 20 years experience with LASIK since its introduction to the U.S. in 1995, he has performed LASIK on hundreds of doctors right here in Mobile and around the country.
+- With more than 25 years experience with LASIK since its introduction to the U.S. in 1995, he has performed LASIK on hundreds of doctors right here in Mobile and around the country.

 Trust the Doctor the Doctors Trust

 - Dr. Duffey is a leader in the LASIK field, speaking at national and international LASIK meetings and has written extensively on The U.S.Trends in Refractive Surgery since 1996.

 We are excited to discuss your visual needs and goals with a FREE office screening or seminar.

 Laser Assisted in-Situ Keratomileusis (LASIK)